zhitkovk/Russia_in_colour_old/README.md

 Further work:

 * Think of text and interactive maps
+* Add tab with data represented by tables
-* Correcting bug with "your data" upload
+* Add .csv upload option
+* Add .pdf download option

 The app is available with [here](https://zhitkovk.shinyapps.io/russiaincolour/)